MuhammedAdwan/MuhammedsWebStore/MuhammedsWebStore/README.txt

         2023-11-28
 12:56   Updated the code snippet for Application Db Context.cs 13:50   reverted back to the original code i had, deleted text file where i put my previous code and all the changes i did after Part 4 is released
+14:10   updated product category and covertype .js but still the pages are not working